Are you a Chico Area Artist? Are you interested in a virtual gallery?

 Once the post is published and listed in the Chico Area Artists directory, we will email you a link and post it on Facebook.
 As a reciprocal courtesy, share the webpage/post and the Facebook entry with your collectors and friends on social media and your website.

-To crop, resize and rename your images, use a free online photo editor like Pxlr or an app on your phone like Snapseed or Adobe Photoshop Express.
-One easy free resource is ResizeImage.net.
-On their website, upload your photo, crop it, rotate it if needed, size it to 1000 pix as the longest size, select [jpg], optimize to normal compression at 80%, and click [Resize Image].
+To edit, crop, resize and rename your images, use a free online photo editors like Pxlr, Adobe Photoshop Express or an app on your phone like Snapseed.
+Do an online search or check this website with reviews of free online photo editors.
+For resizing go to ResizeImage.net, upload your photo, crop it, rotate it if needed, size it to 1000 pix as the longest size, select [jpg], optimize to normal compression at 80%, and click [Resize Image].
 Download Image.
 Rename the downloaded image in the finder before attaching it to the email.

 Some email programs and apps, let you change the image size when attaching jpegs to your email, saving you having to resize the image.
 Check if you have this option in your email configuration.
 If you are using an Apple email app, choose [Large] for [Image Size] before sending the email, and it will automatically resize your jpegs to a good size for the web.